psiace-archive/awesome-stars/README.md

 ## Shell

+- [CachyOS/linux-cachyos](https://github.com/CachyOS/linux-cachyos) - Archlinux Kernel based on different schedulers and some other performance improvements.
 - [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
 Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 Mirror available at
-- [tensorchord/awesome-open-source-mlops](https://github.com/tensorchord/awesome-open-source-mlops) - An awesome & curated list of best open source MLOps/LLMOps tools for data scientists.
+- [tensorchord/Awesome-LLMOps](https://github.com/tensorchord/Awesome-LLMOps) - An awesome & curated list of best LLMOps tools for developers
 - [myoung34/docker-github-actions-runner](https://github.com/myoung34/docker-github-actions-runner) - This will run the new self-hosted github actions runners with docker-in-docker
 - [basho/riak](https://github.com/basho/riak) - Riak is a decentralized datastore from Basho Technologies.
 - [datafuselabs/jepsen.meta](https://github.com/datafuselabs/jepsen.meta) - databend metasrv jepsen test unit
 - [OneSizeFitsQuorum/MIT6.824-2021](https://github.com/OneSizeFitsQuorum/MIT6.824-2021) - 4 labs + 2 challenges + 4 docs
 - [dtolnay/rust-toolchain](https://github.com/dtolnay/rust-toolchain) - Concise GitHub Action for installing a Rust toolchain
-- [RalfJung/minirust](https://github.com/RalfJung/minirust) - A precise specification for "Rust lite / MIR plus"
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - I am using this repository to document my journey learning about DevOps.
 I began this process on January 1, 2022, and plan to continue until March 31.
 I will be dedicating one hour each day, including
 - [brson/rust-anthology](https://github.com/brson/rust-anthology) - Learn Rust from the best
 - [wubx/dba-in-databend](https://github.com/wubx/dba-in-databend) -